SAP-archive/C4CODATAAPIDEVGUIDE/sections/odataapi_v2_samples.md

 # Sample calls on the SAP Cloud for Customer OData API V2
 ## The following calls demonstrate the creation and the updating of a ServiceRequest (ticket)
 * Deep-insert - Create a ticket with two items
-* $batch update - Update the ticket header and an item
+* $batch update - Update the ticket header and an item in a single round-trip

 ### Deep-insert - Create a ticket with two items